Conformal and Contact Kinetic Dynamics and Their Geometrization: Contact Kinetic Theory

 \section{Contact Kinetic Theory}

-In classical kinetic theory, the distribution function $f(t,\qq,\pp)$ is a function of time, position, and momentum.
-In relativistic physics, however, the distribution function $F(\QQ,\PP)$ becomes a function of four-position $\bar{\QQ}$ and four-momentum $\bar{\PP}$, and the explicit dependence on a special parameter standing alongside the coordinates (global time) disappears.
-The distribution function can be constructed from the positions and momenta of concrete particles by the Klimontovich formula

-where $\tau$ is the proper time \cite{klimontovich-relativistic,vereshchagin}.
-Contact kinetic theory may be seen as a geometrization of this construction.

-The usual Hamiltonian kinetic theory can be geometrically constructed by the following steps.
-First, the Lie group of canonical transformations on a cotangent bundle is considered.
-To that Lie group, the Lie algebra and Lie algebra dual are attached.
-On the Lie algebra dual, there is the Lie-Poisson bracket.
-Finally, once energy is provided, the Lie-Poisson bracket and energy yield the evolution equation for the distribution function.
-This construction has the same drawback as the usual Hamiltonian mechanics, namely that the evolution parameter has to be interpreted as time, which leads to suspicious splitting of space-time.
-Is it possible to construct kinetic theory without that drawback?
-Let us follow the same strategy as in the preceding section while replacing symplectic geometry with contact geometry.
+Hamiltonian kinetic theory can be geometrically constructed through the following steps.
+First, the Lie group of transformations is determined.
+Associated with that Lie group, the Lie algebra and its dual are obtained.
+On the Lie algebra dual, there exists the Lie-Poisson bracket.
+Finally, once energy is specified, the Lie-Poisson bracket and energy yield the evolution equation for the distribution function.
+In this section, we follow these steps using contact geometry (that is contact diffeomorphism group) to derive the kinetic motion of a collection of particles, each obeying contact Hamiltonian motion individually.